psy337337/HadoopInstallTool/OLD_README.md

 ## Step 1 - **Environmental Preparation**

 - ubuntu 22.04
-- Packages that must be installed
 - OpenJDK 11
 - OpenSSH
 - net-tools
 - sshpass
-- You can install packages automatically using `install.sh` if you want (I recommend using it.)
+    - Automatically install packages if they are not installed

 🔸**NameNode**